hudiniq/HawkRPG/rules/core.md

            CF    AVG    CS                               └─────────┴──────────┴─────────┴─────────┘

            Minimalistic RPG system in favour of story progression.
-It has all basic attributes for character building, magic and variety comes from effects and abilities on items and consumables.
+It has all basic attributes for character building.
+Magic and variety come from effects and abilities on items and consumables.
 Problem resolution by defeating a Difficulty Challenge, set by the referee.
            A roll of 1 is a critical failure and a roll of 20 a critical success.
            Can be played in MONO (a kind of bird’s-eye), more traditional MULTI, or hybrid mode.